Sponsor: U.S. National Science Foundation

 Numerical computations of moments by SCE and polynomial chaos expansion (PCE), conducted for a collection of simple yet relevant examples, indicate the following:

-Supervision of Graduate Students: A new Ph.D. student, Mr. Md.
-Rashel Talukdar, is going to join the PI’s group soon in August 2024.
-The student, to be appointed as a half-time graduate research assistant, will be supported by this NSF project.
-The PI is the advisor of the graduate student.
+Supervision of Graduate Students: A new PhD student, Mr. M. R. Talukdar, joined the PI’s research group on August 15, 2024.
+The student, appointed as a half-time graduate research assistant, is currently supported by this NSF-funded project.
+The PI serves as the student’s academic advisor.

-Insertion of Research Results into Undergraduate and Graduate Courses: In 2022, the PI developed a new intermediate-level course, titled Uncertainty Quantification and Design Optimization, exposing undergraduate and graduate students to modern methods of probabilistic analysis and design optimization in the presence of uncertainty.
-During the second offering in Fall 2024, the PI will discuss novel methods of UQ and robust/reliability-based design optimization developed from this and past NSF projects.
+Insertion of Research Results into Undergraduate and Graduate Courses: In 2022, the PI developed a new intermediate-level course entitled Uncertainty Quantification and Design Optimization, designed to introduce undergraduate and graduate students to contemporary methods of probabilistic analysis and design optimization under uncertainty.
+During its second offering in Fall 2024 (August–December), the course was enhanced with novel uncertainty quantification and robust/reliability-based design optimization methods derived from the current and previous NSF-funded projects.

 Journal Articles